 This post may contain affiliate links.

-- You only need a handful of ingredients.
+- You only need a handful of simple ingredients.

 - They are easily made vegan and gluten free for those with dietary needs.

-- You can make these chocolate date balls in literally 5 minutes.
+- You can make these no bake chocolate coconut energy balls in literally 5 minutes.

 - They are freezer friendly.